 Why do people do that?
 It is a cold training or developing resistance to cold to be healthy and never fall ill.
 It is called in Russia “morzhevaniye”.
 Morzh means walrus.
 Like walrus swimming.

-If you plan your Trans-Siberian trip during January you will be able to see the mass ice hole swimming because this is traditionally a part of Epiphany celebration.
+If you plan your winter Trans-Siberian Railway tour during January you will be able to see the mass ice hole swimming because this is traditionally a part of Epiphany celebration.
 It is believed that the water becomes holy on January 19 and thus dipping in an ice hole helps to cleanse the body and the spirit and relieves of sins.
 So on the night of January 19, some Russian people go bathing in an ice hole.
 The day before, Orthodox Christians celebrate the Epiphany Eve.
 Bathe or not every person decides itself according to his or her health but if you follow safety rules it can be beneficial to your health.
 To learn more about Epiphany please read Winter Russian traditions: jump into the ice hole on Epiphany day.

 4. Walking on turquoise Baikal ice